isakaii/navao/README.md

 ### Optimizing ChatGPT Prompts
 1. Go to ChatGPT and start typing a prompt
-2. The "Optimize" button (with Navao logo) appears next to Send
+2. The "Optimize" button (with Weaver logo) appears next to Send
 3. Click to enhance your prompt with:
-   - Saved context from Navao
+   - Saved context from Weaver
    - Advanced prompt engineering techniques
    - Better structure and clarity
    - Specific constraints and formatting